mabney/old-man-winter/index2.md

 ---
 layout: page
-title: simple site
+title: Old Man Winter
-tagline: Easy websites with GitHub Pages
+tagline: All the really important stuff
-description: Minimal tutorial on making a simple website with GitHub Pages
+description: All the information you need to play on Old Man Winter
 ---

 [Github Pages](https://pages.github.com) provide a simple way to make a